30 Simple Ways You Can Prevent Cancer

 Artichokes are a great source of silymarin, an antioxidant that may help prevent skin cancer by slowing cancer cell growth.
 To eat, peel off the tough outer leaves on the bottom, slice the bottom, and cut off the spiky top.
 Then boil or steam until tender, about 30-45 minutes.
 Drain and eat.

 Alcohol protects against the bacterium Helicobacter pylori, which is known to cause ulcers and may lead to stomach cancer.
 A study out of Queens University in Belfast found that moderate amounts of wine, beer, lager, or cider might protect against H. pylori; drinking three to six glasses of wine or one to two half-pints of beer a week showed 11 percent fewer infections.
 Don’t overdo it: Drinking more than one or two alcoholic drinks a day may increase your risk of mouth, throat, esophageal, liver, and breast cancers.
-Here’s what happens when you drink a glass of wine every night.
+Learn more about the signs of cancer in men that they need to stop ignoring.

 Women who ate fish three times a week or more were 33 percent less likely to have polyps, or growths of tissue in the colon that can turn into cancer, according to a study in the American Journal of Clinical Nutrition.
 Fish, especially salmon, is packed with anti-inflammatory omega-3 fatty acids, which are likely responsible for the cancer-fighting effects.
 Australian researchers found that people who ate four or more servings of fish per week were nearly one-third less likely to develop the blood cancers leukemia, myeloma, and non-Hodgkin’s lymphoma.
 Other studies show a link between eating fatty fish (salmon, mackerel, halibut, sardines, and tuna, as well as shrimp and scallops) with a reduced risk of endometrial cancer in women.